fasterthanlime/ooc-docs/source/memory/no-gc.rst

 Disabling the Garbage Collector
 ===============================

-In embedded environment, often you just can't afford a garbage collector.
+In embedded environments, often you just can't afford a garbage collector.

 .. note::